MapleLeaves-7/Book-Recommendations/README.md

 `output_local.py` indexes the data with default arguments into the search engine and outputs the indexed data as a json file.

+## 5. Website

+The files relating to the website (frontend and backend) are in the `website` folder.

+### Frontend

+Languages used:

+- Javascript
+- HTML
+- CSS

+Technologies used:

+- React
+- Tailwind CSS

+### Backend

+Languages used:

+- Python

+Technologies used:

+- Flask
+- SQLAlchemy

 ### Transferring SQL Data

 When restoring books.dump into TablePlus database, set it as (--clean and --create)